Eradicating Fatphobia, Embracing Radical Body Love

 For my own body, I started with an apology.

-After apologizing to this soft and beautiful vessel, I vowed to honour it.
+After apologising to this soft and beautiful vessel, I vowed to honour it.

 I vowed to take back the power I gave others when they spoke about my body.
 I vowed to not speak ill of my body in private or public, to eat foods that made me feel good and taste yummy, to celebrate it with music that made me move, challenge it with exercises that made me feel strong, honour it with good lovin’ and rest.